-For the years ended March 31, 2022 and 2021
+For the nine months ended December 31, 2022

-Management's Discussion and Analysis Years ended March 31, 2022 and 2021 July 29, 2022
+Management's Discussion and Analysis Nine months ended December 31, 2022 February 1, 2023

-Academy Metals Inc. (the "Company" or "Academy") was incorporated in British Columbia under the Business Corporations Act (British Columbia) and is engaged in the acquisition, exploration and development of resource properties in British Columbia, Canada.
-The Company's common shares are listed for trading on Tier 2 of the TSX Venture Exchange (the "Exchange") under the symbol "AM".
+Bedford Metals Corp. (formerly Academy Metals Inc.) (the "Company" or "Bedford") was incorporated in British Columbia under the Business Corporations Act (British Columbia) and is engaged in the acquisition, exploration and development of resource properties in British Columbia, Canada.
+The Company is currently in the exploration stage of developing its exploration and evaluation assets and has not yet determined whether the properties contain mineral reserves that are economically recoverable.
+On October 26, 2022, the Company changed its name to Bedford Metals Corp. and its stock symbol to "BFM".
+Its shares are listed on the TSX Venture Exchange ("TSX-V").